kawasin73/bitset/README.md

-# Bi-endian BitSet
+# Bi-endianess Bit Vector

-bitset is Bit Vector (Array) library supporting both Big Endian and Little Endian for Golang.
+bitset is Bit Vector (Array) library supporting both Little Endian and Big Endian for Golang.

+bitset write bit vector to byte array with specified endianness (Little Endian or Big Endian) regardless of host endianness.
+It enables to transfer a file holding bit vector to different endianness machine without any conversion process.

+bitset calculate each bit in `uint64`. bitset switches optimized bit vector operation (`Set`、`Unset`、`Get` etc...) by each host endianness.

 [日本語の README](./README.ja.md) はこちら

 ## Features

-TODO
+- **Zero Copy** : Cast `[]byte` provided by user to `[]uint64` without any memory copy using `unsafe` package.
+- **Bi-Endianness** : Switches bit vector operation by host endianness (Little Endian or Big Endian)
+- **Compatibility** : Ready to transfer a file holding bit vector to different endianness machine without any conversion process

 ## Example